 As you have probably have seen, today (June 2nd) is #blackouttuesday, and many individuals are posting blank black images on Instagram, Twitter, Facebook, etc. to show solidarity.
 However, many of these images often include the blacklivesmatter and blm hashtag and no other information.
 If you are posting a blank black image today, please do NOT use the blacklivesmatter hashtag nor the blm hashtag because it prevents people from seeing important posts and information and use #blackouttuesday instead.

 Lecture in Progress has a great list of resources especially for those in the UK.
 The directory includes a list of charities and funds, petitions to sign, and books, articles, videos, and podcasts to read and listen to. @booksandthecity created a Google doc of resources including fiction, nonfiction, and children’s books to read as well as a list of black-owned bookstores. @wanderingbritt_ started a Twitter thread of children’s books that discuss race and racism.
 Also, one reader suggested reading The Speech: The Story Behind Dr. Martin Luther King Jr.’s Dream by Gary Younge as it looks at the context of the speech.
-Furthermore, @unity.celeste has a list of 5 series on Netflix to educate yourself on black oppression and a second list on even more films and series to watch.
+Furthermore, @unity.celeste has a list of 5 series on Netflix to educate yourself on black oppression.

 Be an Ally

 Also, @courtneyahndesign has a guide to white privilege that includes what white privilege is and is not and what you can do with your white privilege. @wastefreemarie has the dos and don’ts of how to be an ally and @holidayphillips has a list of 5 things that are not allyship and what to do instead. @julliiaamarieee has terminology to know as a social justice activist and @itsecogal has words to remove from your vocabulary to be a better ally.